w3c/wai-course-list/content/submit-a-resource.md

 <a href="../course-list">Back to List of Courses</a>
 <p>
   This form allows you to provide information about courses, training, and certification on web accessibility.
-For existing resources, please <a href="#">upload the existing resource file</a>.
+For update existing resources, please <a href="#">upload the file provided</a> when first submiting your resource to this list.

 <p><em>Please note that <abbr title="World Wide Web Consortium">W3C</abbr> does not endorse specific providers.
 Resources are listed with no quality rating.
 All information will be publicly available as this page generates a Pull Request on our GitHub repository.</em></p>